this is in preparation for your podcast assignment

 F = 0-69

-I believe every student who has been admitted to Baylor can be successful and I want to partner with you to help you thrive academically.
+I believe every student who has been admitted to Baylor can be successful, and I want to partner with you to help you thrive academically.
 Be sure to take advantage of the many resources available for academic success, including coming to see me during my office hours.
-Students who regularly utilize the great resources in the Paul L. Foster Success Center (http://www.baylor.edu/successcenter/) are among my most successful students.
+Students who regularly utilize the great resources in the Paul L. Foster Success Center such as tutoring, Learning Lab, and Academic Mentoring are among my most successful students.
 If your academic performance in this class is substandard, I will submit an Academic Progress Report to the Success Center so that the team of coordinated care professionals can ensure that you get the help you need.

 Baylor University defines a first-generation college student as a student whose parents did not complete a four-year college degree.
-The First in Line program at Baylor is a support office on campus for first-generation college students to utilize if they have any questions or concerns.
-Please contact First in Line at [email protected], call 254-710-6854, or visit www.baylor.edu/firstinline to learn more about the services available.
+The First in Line program is a support office for first-generation college students to utilize if they have any questions or concerns.
+Please check out First in Line, visit us in the Basement of Sid Richardson West Wing or email [email protected]

 Plagiarism or any form of cheating involves a breach of student-teacher trust.
 This means that any work submitted under your name is expected to be your own, neither composed by anyone else as a whole or in part, nor handed over to another person for complete or partial revision.
 Be sure to document all ideas that are not your own.
 Instances of plagiarism or any other act of academic dishonesty will be reported to the Honor Council and may result in failure of the course.
 Not understanding plagiarism is not an excuse.
-As a Baylor student, I expect you to be intimately familiar with the Honor Code at: http://www.baylor.edu/honorcode/
+I expect you, as a Baylor student, to be intimately familiar with the Honor Code at: http://www.baylor.edu/honorcode/

 Any student who needs academic accommodations related to a documented disability should inform me immediately at the beginning of the semester.
-You are required to obtain appropriate documentation and information regarding accommodations from the Office of Access and Learning Accommodation (OALA).
-See www.baylor.edu/oala or email [email protected] today if you have not done so already.
+You are required to obtain appropriate documentation and information regarding your accommodations from the Office of Access and Learning Accommodation (OALA).
+Stop by the first floor of Sid Richardson, East Wing in the Paul L. Foster Success Center or call (254) 710-3605 or email [email protected]

 Civil Rights Policy and Sexual and Interpersonal Misconduct Policy